San Antonio Domestic Violence Lawyer

 - Family members related by blood, marriage, or adoption

 - Any person with whom the offender lives

 - Any person with whom the offender has had an ongoing romantic or dating relationship

-This charge will be applied if a person commits an assault against any of the people mentioned above.
+This type of domestic violence charge will be applied if a person commits an assault against any of the people mentioned above.
 Assault at this level consists of:

 - Intentionally, knowingly, or recklessly causing bodily injury to another.

 - Intentionally or knowingly threatening another person with imminent bodily injury.

 - Intentionally or knowingly causing physical contact with another individual in a way in which the offender knows or should have known that the alleged victim would find provocative or offensive.

 A person will be charged with aggravated domestic assault if they commit this offense against the family members listed above.
 Aggravated assault in Texas involves: